Hamilton Street Railway: Former trolley bus system

 Trolley buses were used by the HSR from 1950 to 1992.
 The trolley bus system opened on December 10, 1950, and the last day of trolley bus service was December 30, 1992.

 On December 10, 1950, the first Hamilton trolley buses went into service on the 4.1 mi Cannon route, replacing a busy bus route.
 In October 1951, several months after the termination of streetcar service, a second trolley bus route went into service as the 8.6 mi King-Barton route.
 In 1956, the city introduced one-way streets in downtown Hamilton; as a result, the King-Barton route was split into the separate King and Barton routes.
-Trolley bus operation was eventually extended as far east as Donn Avenue in Stoney Creek.
+Trolley bus operation was eventually extended as far east as Stoney Creek, almost to Donn Avenue.
 Trolley buses operated out of the Sanford facility which used to handle streetcars.
 Originally designated only by names, as in streetcar days, the three routes were later given numbers, 1 for the King route, 2 for Barton, and 3 for the Cannon route.
 The fleet originally consisted of 50 Canadian Car–Brill vehicles, which by 1973 were replaced by 40 Flyer E700 trolley buses built in 1972–73.
 Sixteen Flyer E800A vehicles were added in 1978–79.
 All 56 Flyer trolley buses used some electrical components, such as motors, from retired Brill trolley buses, but that in the E800s came not from HSR Brills but from Brills of the Thunder Bay trolley bus system (closed in 1972), purchased by HSR for the parts.